ChauhanAaditya/customer-insurance-claim-analysis/README.md

 ## This project is a car insurance claim prediction system with:
 ```
    🧠 A trained Machine Learning model (.pkl file)
-   🐍 A Flask backend API (app.py) that loads the model and serves predictions
+   ⚡ A FastAPI backend API (app.py) that loads the model and serves predictions
    ⚛️ A React (Vite) frontend where users fill a form and see the prediction
 ```